 Should I Get a Divorce if I’m Married to an Addict?

-Seeing as over 20 million Americans suffer from substance use disorder, it should be no surprise that substance abuse and addiction is a leading cause of divorce in the United States today.
-If you are married to an addict, you probably ask yourself all the time if you should stay with your spouse or leave them.
+Nearly 50 million Americans suffer from substance use disorder.
+It should come as no surprise that it’s a leading cause of divorce in the United States today.
+If you are married to someone who struggles with addiction, you may wonder if you should stay with your spouse or leave them.
 Can a marriage survive drug addiction?
-Before you can decide if divorcing an addict is the best choice for you and your family, read on to learn more about divorce and addiction, questions you should ask yourself before deciding to end your marriage, factors that make it necessary to get a divorce, and how to help your spouse get addiction treatment.
+Before you can decide if divorce is the best choice for you and your family, read on.
+Today, we’re sharing more about divorce and addiction, questions you should ask yourself before deciding to end your marriage, factors that make it necessary to get a divorce, and how to help your spouse get addiction treatment.

 Is Addiction Grounds for Divorce?